metacontroller/metacontroller/docs/src/api/decoratorcontroller.md

 through owner references, meaning they will get cleaned up if the target object is deleted.

+Note that, if you are going to put status in the attachment resource thats being returned ([more about this in Hooks section](#Hooks)), you need to make sure that there is no race with another controller trying to set the status of concerned attachment.

 Each entry in the `attachments` list has the following fields:

 | Field | Description |